RobertArtigas/QRCodeUsingClass/README.md

 We hope that other clarion developers will contribute to the project and we will be accepting pull requests.

+## Requirements

+This project is wrapping the QRCoder .Net Wrapper in a .Net dll.
+# As such it requires .Net 4.6 to be installedon any computer using the wrapper.

 ## Current working code within class wrapper.

 CreateQRContact - For creating a QR VCard based on contact details image.